 The tradition of the British Royal Family using Welsh gold wedding rings was carried into its 88th year during the most recent royal wedding of the Duke and Duchess of Cambridge on 29th April, 2011.

-It is this very same rare Welsh gold that is contained within each piece of Clogau jewellery, making it some of the most exclusive jewellery in the world.
+Rare Welsh gold is contained within each piece of Clogau jewellery, making it some of the most exclusive jewellery in the world.
 The content of Welsh gold can be identified by the Welsh dragon stamp, and other unique marks that denote a genuine piece of Clogau.